Back to Pilotfish Home

 Moving on to the target side, it operates basically the same as the Source side, but in reverse.

-First, we’re doing our Target Transform using a logical mapping here and then we’re using our transformation module to produce any non-XML formats.
-For instance, here looking at our second target system, since we’re producing that 855 response, we’re using our logical mapping to map into that 855 XML and then we’re using our EDI transformation module to actually produce that final EDI.
+First, we’re doing our Target Transform using logical mapping, and then we’re using our transformation module to produce any non-XML formats.
+For instance, here, looking at our second target system, since we’re producing that 855 response, we’re using our logical mapping to map into that 855 XML and then we’re using our EDI transformation module to actually produce that final EDI.

 Route Transport System Setup